frob/frob.github.com/_drafts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

 ---
 layout: post
-title: Lets take a look at webVR with aframe
+title: Lets take a look at webVR with AFrame
 date: 2016-10-24
 description: "I should continue my series on Machine Generated text or Composer or Drupal, but this just looks like too much fun.
 WebVR with AFrame."
 canonical: